-The Department of Medicine at Stanford University’s School of Medicine is the largest department in the School of Medicine and we are seeking a Human Resources Administrator (HRA) to provide human resources administrative support under the direct supervision of the Human Resources Generalist.
-The HRA will act as the first point of contact for all human resources inquiries, and serve as a resource to staff and faculty on human resources policies, procedures, and practices.
+The primary responsibility of the Human Resources Administrator for the Office of External Relations will be, under the direct supervision of the External Relations HR Manager/Director, to provide human resources administrative support.
+You will act as the first point of contact for most human resources inquiries, and serve as a resource to External Relations staff on human resources policies, procedures, and practices.

 - Serve as a resource on human resources issues, effectively communicate human resources policies, and explain human resources processes and procedures.
 Resolve basic issues as appropriate.
 Refer other issues to human resources manager/director or supervisor for resolution.

 - Coordinate and/or perform HRIS data management activities, including initiating transactions and running reports for compliance, audit, and metrics purposes.
 Ensure data integrity, and serve as primary contact for identifying and resolving pay issues.
-Perform time and leave administration duties, and input data to financial system, as needed.
+Will be required to perform time card management, leave administration duties and input data to financial system.

 - Maintain personnel and human resources related files.

 Education & Experience:

 Associate degree and two years of relevant experience, or a combination of education and relevant experience.

 To be successful in this position, you will bring:

 - Ability to learn and apply general human resources policies using problem solving skills, with an agile mindset.

 - Demonstrated ability to maintain confidentiality and effectively handle highly sensitive and personal information with sound judgment, tact, and discretion.